 BioFlo, LLC. offers innovative product solutions designed to provide improved healthcare benefits, enhanced freedom and mobility and reduced healthcare costs.
 We offer value-oriented programs with targeted solutions providing potentially better outcomes to your patient.
-Through clinical expertise, product training, clinical education and in-service training to help you provide effective and efficient patient care.
+Through clinical expertise, product training, clinical education and in-service training we will help you provide effective and efficient patient care.

 All BioFlo Urinary Management products feature the BioFlo Quick Disconnect allowing faster and easier attachment and detachment of BioFlo collection bags.
 The Quick Disconnect eliminates difficult collection bag changes, accidental spillage and unnecessary trauma resulting from trapped or pulled collection bags during user movement or relocation.